 We track down some of the most established names in the affiliate space for our Affiliate Profile.

-Affiliate Industry Review: Can you begin by introducing your history in the affiliate space, and describing how you landed your current role with OLBG.
+Affiliate Industry Review: Can you begin by introducing your history in the affiliate space, and describing how you landed your current role with Income Access?

-AI: What advice would you give to budding affiliates looking to make an impact?
+AI: What advice would you give to budding marketers looking to make their mark on the affiliate space?

-AI: And finally, what are your hopes and aspirations for OLBG, both short-term and long-term?
+AI: And finally, what are your hopes and aspirations for Income Access, both short-term and long-term?

 SWG: We hope to continue to innovate our technology products and marketing services, and also remain at the forefront of new market opportunities as well as environmental changes.